priyankagoma/learningpython/README.md

 this book is all about that how we can run the code.

-so whenever we will run string we have to run it in double qoutes (") but we can run integers without double coats.
+so whenever we will run string we have to run it in double qoutes (") but we can run integers without double qoutes.

 //string//